mengjieli0726/daily_work/ICp_System_test.md

 ### Performance Test

-The performance test will be executed in each Sprint and each of the squard should test their own performance cases
+The performance test will be executed in each Sprint and each of the squard should test their own performance cases.

 **Performance Test Criteria:**